The Natural World

 Check out an example itinerary for New Zealand here: New Zealand from North to South: Auckland to Queenstown

-Image by Aro Ha.
+Image by Ain Raadik

 November 2030 – South Africa

 Despite how hard we protest, 2030 will roll around quicker than we like.
 So why not plan a solar eclipse-themed safari for its arrival?
-The spectacle is headed for South Africa’s skies on the 25th November, a gloriously crowd-free time to visit.
+The spectacle is headed for South Africa’s skies on the 25th of November, a gloriously crowd-free time to visit.
 You’ll want to be in Durban to snag the main event’s best seats, before using the city as a gateway to some of the country’s greatest game reserves teeming with wildlife.
 An adventure that combines natural wonders both on the ground and high up in the cosmos?
 Sign us up.

-Written by Evie Buller | Header Image by Pia Riverola.
+Written by Evie Buller | Header Image by Garry Bowcott / Getty Images

 You might also like